 In those rankings, we gave a slight edge to the Poly because it’s totally new pool area has a slightly nicer and more diverse feature set, we could just as easily flip those rankings and call Caribbean Beach #2 because pirates.
 We were tempted to do exactly that for this post, but integrity won out over making this more competitive.
 We really do think the Poly presents the ever-so-slightly better option here–but keep in mind, the advantage isslight.

-Transportation: Polynesian – No contest.
+Transportation: Tie – You might be wondering: how can this be a tie?
 The Polynesian has some of the best transportation at Walt Disney World, with direct monorails to both Magic Kingdom and (if you take the peaceful walk to the TTC) Epcot.
-From Epcot, you can walk or take a bus to Disney’s Hollywood Studios (how we get to that park 95% of the time).
-This means you only need bus transportation to Animal Kingdom.
+This means you have easy non-bus transportation to two theme parks.

 This story of this battle should be viewed like that of Rocky.
 Even though Creed wins in the end, no one cares because Rocky put up such a valiant effort as the underdog.
 The story of Caribbean Beach Resort here is similar: it put up a commendable effort, and the Poly’s victories were not nearly as decisive as you might’ve expected.

 That’s just us, though and your mileage may vary on the question of value for money.
 That’s really what we’re most curious as to what everyone else thinks with this one.
 Obviously, in a strict question of which is best, the Poly wins.
-However, when you factor in cost, which is the relative champion for you?
-We’d love to hear your thoughts in the comments, and also this poll:
+However, when you factor in cost, a really strong argument can be made for Disney’s Caribbean Beach Resort.

 We’d really love to hear your rationale for your pick in the comments.
 I think other readers would like to hear too, so please make your case in the comments.
 Deciding whether Caribbean Beach Resort is “good enough” or if it’s “worth it” to splurge for the Poly is a tough decision, and multiple perspectives beyond ours will help others when making that big (expensive!) decision.
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!